FAQ about Immigration Bail Bonds in Miami

 Immigration bail bonds in Miami differ from the standard State or County bail bonds.
 Because of the higher risk involved in an immigration bail process, they require a higher premium.
 The premium needed on all immigration bonds in Florida is 15%.
 Furthermore, a certain form of collateral will be required, as well.
 Generally, this is collected through cash or property.
 There are, however, different choices available.
 An immigration lawyer in Miami can offer more details on what these other options consist of.

-How much does it take for an immigration bond to be issued?
+How much does it take for an immigration bond in Miami to be issued?

 According to the immigration laws in the U.S., if someone is detained for a crime, there is a bond established locally that has to be posted.
 After this happens and there is a hold from the ICE, the person in question has to remain in custody until the ICE extradites him or her to an immigration detention facility.
 Then, it might take maximum three days for the individual who is being detained to be issued an immigration bond in Miami, if such a possibility exists.

-We invite you to get in touch with an immigration attorney in Miami for more questions on the immigration bail bonds in Miami or if you need legal assistance with this type of process.
+We invite you to get in touch with an immigration attorney in Miami for more questions on the immigration bond in Miami or if you need legal assistance with this type of process.